 MONTGOMERY, Ala.
-(WSFA) - If you are looking for food, work, or other assistance during the coronavirus pandemic, check out the resources below:
+(WSFA) - If you are looking for food, work, or other assistance during the coronavirus pandemic, resources are available.

 - The City of Montgomery has also established a food access hub offering an interactive map that lists providers offering free meals to students and others in need.